codacy/docs/docs/user-guide/synced-organizations/what-are-synced-organizations.md

 ## Managing people in an organization

-You can see and manage who joined your organization on Codacy in the **People** section:
+You can see and manage who joined your organization on Codacy in the **People** page.

+Members can remove themselves from organizations, while owners can remove themselves as well as other users, even other owners.
+Organizations must have at least one owner.

 ![Managing people in an organization](images/organization-people.png)

-Under **Plan and Billing**, there are different ways to control who can join your organization:
+In the **Plan and Billing** page there are different ways to control who can join your organization:

 -   **Allow new people to join**: team members with access on the Git provider will be able to join Codacy automatically and your billing will be updated accordingly.
 -   **New people request to join**: team members need to request access in order to be able to join Codacy.
 In can override this setting for organization owners.